adamhl8/adamhl.dev/src/content/blog/Largest number in NPM package.md

       # the rest of the versions...
 ```

 Alright, I have everything I need.
-Now I just need to write a bash script that—just kidding.
-A wise programmer once said "if your shell script is more than 10 lines, it shouldn't be a shell script" (that was me, I said that).
+Now I just need to write a bash script that— just kidding.
+A wise programmer once said, "if your shell script is more than 10 lines, it shouldn't be a shell script" (that was me, I said that).
 I like TypeScript, so let's use that.

 The biggest bottleneck is going to be waiting on the `GET`s for each package's metadata.
 My plan is this: